Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 as many as you like.

-Note that the `components` property allows you to specify where in the OpenAPI document the vendor extension is allowed to be.
+Note that the `components` property allows you to specify where in the OpenAPI document the vendor extension is valid.
 In the above example it will only appear when adding a vendor extension to the root of the document.
 Other allowed values for this
 are: